pxr687/skimage-tutorials-temp/_sources/index.md

 # Scikit-image via NumPy and SciPy

-This is a tutorial series covering foundational image manipulation and processing using [Scikit-image](https://scikit-image.org).
-The series also explores image processing using two of the foundational libraries that Scikit-image is built from: [NumPy](https://numpy.org) and [SciPy](https://scipy.org).

-The tutorials first cover the mechanics of representing images as NumPy arrays.
-NumPy arrays are the fundamental image representations that Scikit-image works with.
-Later tutorials focus on different types of image processing.
-First, it is shown how different image processing operations can be implemented using NumPy and SciPy functions, then how to implement more complex algorithms with Scikit-image, with a focus on how NumPy and SciPy functions are often being used "under the hood".
+This is a tutorial series covering foundational image manipulation and processing using [Scikit-image](https://scikit-image.org) and two of its constituent libraries: [NumPy](https://numpy.org) and [SciPy](https://scipy.org).
+The tutorials first cover the mechanics of representing images as NumPy arrays, which are the fundamental image representations that Scikit-image uses.
+Later tutorials focus on different classes of image processing operations.
+These operations are demonstrated first using NumPy and SciPy, followed by their implementation in Scikit-image, with a focus on how NumPy and SciPy are often being used "under the hood".

 ## Many sections are interactive